tendermint/tendermint/spec/abci++/abci++_properties_001_draft.md

 the validators are running the Application from the same codebase, so potencially _all_ would likely hit the bug at the same time.
 This would result in most (or all) processes prevoting `nil`, with the serious consequences on Tendermint's liveness that this entails.

-In order to address this problem, we introduce a new mechanism: the $\bot$ block, which is an _empty_ block which, if decided at a height, means too many processes are rejecting proposed values.
-Operators, upon seeing $\bot$ blocks being committed, know instantly that there is a problem in the Application's software and they can tackle it, while keeping Tendermint from getting stuck at a particular height with high rounds and long timeouts.

-The $\bot$ block is used as follows.
-A correct process $p$ will prevote $\bot$ (rather than `nil`) if $p$'s `ProcessProposal` implementation rejects the block passed in `RequestProcessProposal`.

 * Property 4 [`ProcessProposal`, determinism-1]: For any correct process $p$, and any arbitrary block $v'$, if $p$'s Tendermint calls `RequestProcessProposal` on $v'$ at height $h$,